 SINGAPORE … Internet Corporation for Assigned Names & Numbers (ICANN) Chief Technology Officer (CTO) David Conrad kicks off a four-city Asia tour to engage regional stakeholders & technical community today.

-“I used to live in Asia and appreciate the creativity and innovation that emerges from this region.
-I am hoping to find some ‘hidden gems’ & opportunities to collaborate in areas such as further improving the security, stability & resiliency of the Internet’s worldwide identifier systems,” he continued.
+“I used to live in Asia and appreciate the creativity & innovation that emerges from this region.
+I am hoping to find some ‘hidden gems’ & opportunities to collaborate in areas such as further improving the security, stability and resiliency of the Internet’s global identifier systems,” he continued.

 During the visit, Conrad will meet with regional ICANN community representatives including government, contracted parties, technical community & academia to discuss topics such as: